tedeh/foldspander/README.md

 Foldspander provides support for dealing with some native Javascript objects.
 A Foldspander instance can be prepared to accept these types by passing the option `native` to the constuctor, or using the instance method `native`.

-The objects that are currently supported are:
+The currently supported objects are:

 - `Date`
 - `RegExp`
 - `NaN`
 - `Infinity`

+With more to come!

 ### Replacer and Revivers

 `JSON.stringify` and `JSON.parse` take optional arguments named `replacer` and `reviver` respectively.
-An instance of Foldspander provides hooks for these arguments that will apply the rules of the instance when used.
+An instance of Foldspander provides hooks for these arguments that will apply the rules of the instance.
 Example in `examples/revive_and_replace.js`:

 ```javascript
 var Foldspander = require(__dirname + '/../');